sigsep/open-unmix-pytorch/README.md

 python test.py --model /path/to/model/root/directory input_file.wav
 ```

-Note that `modeldir` usually contains individual models for each target and performs separation using all models.
+Note that `model` usually contains individual models for each target and performs separation using all models.
 E.g. if `model_path` contains `vocals` and `drums` models, two output files are generated.

 ### Evaluation using `museval`